githubEdit

 No items picked up

 If not all items are picked up by the customer, the task can be adjusted using the + and - buttons for each item.
-The status icons next to the item images change to indicate that an item has not been handed over; this feature is available in the Android App only.
+The status icons next to the item images change to indicate that an item has not been handed over (this feature is only available in the Android app).

-If no items are handed over, it is considered a cancellation.
+If no items are handed over, it's considered a cancellation.
 This action requires user confirmation before finalizing the process.

 Customer no show

-If the customer does not show up to collect the order, it can be canceled by clicking the three dots icon in the lower left corner.
-By selecting Customer did not pick up the order, the task is marked as canceled, and the process is finalized with the internal reason customer no show.
+If the customer doesn't show up to collect the order, it can be canceled by tapping the more icon (three dots) in the lower left corner.
+By selecting Customer didn't pick up the order, the task is marked as canceled, and the process is finalized with the internal reason customer no show.

 Refusal reasons

-When a customer does not accept the full order or only part of it, the user can specify refusal reasons during the handover process.
-If configured, these reasons can be applied to each line item as soon as the user indicates via the - button that fewer than the ordered number of items are handed over.
+When a customer doesn't accept the whole order or only part of it, the user can specify refusal reasons during the handover process.
+If configured, these reasons can be applied to each line item as soon as the user indicates via the - button that fewer items than the ordered are handed over.
 The reasons can be selected accordingly.

 Once the reasons are set, the user can view the selected reasons for each line item.
 Providing reasons is optional.